 The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

-Laboratory developed tests (LDT) are a type of in vitro diagnostic test.
-But do regulatory requirements such as the IVDR also apply to these “in-house tests”?
-This article provides an overview not just for medical laboratories.
+In-house IVD are a type of in vitro diagnostic test.
+But do regulatory requirements such as the IVDR also apply to these kind of products?
+This article provides an overview not just for medical laboratories.Fig.1: Laboratory Developed Tests: EU

-1. Why you might have to reduce the range of tests you offer when the IVDR comes into effect in May 2022
+1. Why you might have to reduce the range of tests you offer

-The EU legislator is regulating laboratory developed tests for the first time with EU Regulation 2017/746 on In Vitro Diagnostic Medical Devices.
+The EU legislator is regulating laboratory developed tests for the first time with EU Regulation 2017/746 on In Vitro Diagnostic Medical Devices(IVDR).
 As a result, its requirements apply directly to laboratories that offer tests they developed themselves.

 What this means for you and how to avoid this problem will be explained later in this article.
 But first let us address the basics.